vladigleba/vladigleba.github.io/posts/basics/keeping.md

 > For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation *to every one that believeth*; to the Jew first, and also to the Greek.
 For therein is the righteousness of God revealed from faith to faith: as it is written, *The just shall live by faith*.
 {% ct 'Romans 1:16-17' %}

-> ... for whatsoever is *not of faith is sin*.
+> ... for whatsoever *is not of faith is sin*.
 {% ct 'Romans 14:23' %}

 >  I am crucified with Christ: nevertheless I live; *yet not I, but Christ liveth in me*: and the life which I now live in the flesh I live *by the faith of the Son of God*, who loved me, and gave himself for me.
 {% ct 'Galatians 2:20' %}

 The only way the Sabbath can be kept holy is in Christ and [by faith](/posts/gospel/faith.md).
 Without Christ living in us by faith, we are completely incapable of keeping it holy.
 According to Paul, it is not even our own faith that does this, but Christ's faith working in us!
 No wonder Revelation speaks of a group of God's loyal people who will keep the commandments of God and the faith of Jesus {% rf 'Revelation 14:12' %}.
-Keeping His commandments without the faith of Jesus is like asking a plant to grow without the sun.
-The latter is the enabling power for the former.
+Keeping His commandments in any way other than by faith is like asking a plant to grow without the sun--it is impossible.

+In {% rf 'Jeremiah 31:33' false %}, God promised to write His law in our hearts.
+Do we believe Him?
+If He said it, He will do it!
+Have we asked Him to do it, claimed His promise, and thanked Him for doing it *before* we see any results?
+This is faith--taking God at His Word because He cannot lie {% rf 'Numbers 23:19' %}.
+Of course, we always have the freedom to interfere with and disrupt this process, for example, by filling our minds with things that glamorize sin, but if we cooperate with Him, He will finish the work that He started in us {% rf 'Hebrews 12:2; Jude 1:24-25' %}, and will be able to genuinely say, "I delight to do thy will, O my God: yea, thy law is within my heart" {% rf 'Psalm 40:8' %}.

 ## What promise does Jesus give me?